hiero-ledger/hiero-docs/tutorials/smart-contracts/smart-contract-testing/foundry/README.md

-# Hedera Smart Contract Testing with Foundry
+# Smart Contract Testing with Foundry

 Foundry empowers developers with tools for smart contract development.
 One of the 3 main components of Foundry is Forge.
 Forge is Foundry command-line tool that allows developers to run tests, build, and deploy smart contracts.